 You can reduce your risk of a fall by increasing your levels of physical activity.
 Contact your local wellbeing hub to see what’s happening in your area or read our Getting out and about page for local groups and activities to improve your mobility and keep you healthy.
 This is really important to maintaining independence and health in later life.

-Or take the Super Six challenge - a series of simple exercises to improve your strength and balance and to help keep you on your feet.
+Or watch this Stay Active at Home video - a series of simple exercises to improve your strength and balance and to help keep you on your feet.

 Have a look round your home for trip hazards